keithalewis/math/uf.md

 not clearly defined.
 The term _model risk_ is even more unclear &ndash;
 exactly what models are under consideration?

-One universal property is that when a new model is introduced there is always a P&amp;L hit.
+One universal property is when a new model is introduced there is always a P&amp;L hit.
 Trades undervalued by the old model were executed by counterparties who recognized that, and trades overvalued by the old model found few takers.

-In lieu of a proper theory of risk management the best that can be accomplished is to make implicit assumptions explicit and provide multiple models and more efficient reporting tools to allow risk managers to quickly and easily assess the effects of the assumptions
+In lieu of a proper theory of risk management, the best that can be accomplished is to make implicit assumptions explicit and provide multiple models and more efficient reporting tools to allow risk managers to quickly and easily assess the effects of the assumptions